 How popular is the baby name Serenity in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Serenity and check out all the blog posts that mention the name Serenity.
+Plus, check out all the blog posts that mention the name Serenity.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 On August 21, the United States will see its first coast-to-coast solar eclipse since 1918.
 If you’re planning to have — or conceive! — a baby around the time of the eclipse, you might be interested in a name that marks the event (but that isn’t as audacious as Eclipse itself).
 So what are your options?

 A solar eclipse involves the alignment of three celestial bodies — the sun (a star), the moon, and the Earth — in the sky.
 You could use a name that is associated in some way with one of these elements, such as…

 The main event, from an Earthling’s perspective, is the darkening of the sun thanks to the moon getting in the way and casting its shadow over us.
 You could use a name associated in some way with darkness, such as…

 The ratio of Biblical names to non-Biblical names in the girl’s top 20 is about the same today as it was 100 years ago, though the ratio did change a bit mid-century.